gowerrobert/StochOpt.jl/README.md

 More details on the methods can be found in <br>

-``Tracking the gradients using the Hessian: A new look at variance reducing stochastic methods'' , Robert M. Gower, Nicolas Le Roux and Francis Bach
+``Tracking the gradients using the Hessian: A new look at variance reducing stochastic methods'', Robert M. Gower, Nicolas Le Roux and Francis Bach, AISTATS 2018.

 # Demo
 Try the